sezito2/Justice-Centered-Data-Design/src/04-Geo/01-geo-basics.md

 // Use .map() to isolate state centroids (for text label) const stateCentroid = states.features.map(d => ({name: d.properties.name, longitude: d3.geoCentroid(d.geometry)[0], latitude: d3.geoCentroid(d.geometry)[1]}))
 ```

+Note how we are fetching the counties-10m.json file on-the-fly, so we do not need to host all of the data in our repo.
+But, that means we need to be connected to the internet to use it.

 <!-- GET US STATE -->
 ```js